Slashflex/Med-it-easy/README.md

 * [To do](#to-do)

 ## General info
-This project aims to To connect the Doctors and Patients in order to relieve the workload of the Doctor at the secretarial level (booking management, follow-up ..) and facilitate appointment's booking for patients, via a simple form (SPEECH To TEXT to study).
+This project aims is to connect the Doctors and Patients in order to relieve the workload of the Doctor at the secretarial level (booking management, follow-up ..) and facilitate appointment's booking for patients, via a simple form (SPEECH To TEXT to study).

 ## Technologies
 Project is created with: